 Have you outgrown the need for such a large home?
-Are you asking,“should I move into a smaller house?”
+Are you asking, “should I move into a smaller house?”
 Downsizing a home can save money, help empty nesters or seniors manage their home easier, or just help you live a simpler life without the burden of home maintenance.
 Downsizing your house can offer more freedom and less responsibility but there are some things to consider depending on your needs and your personal situation.

-Less house means you save money
+1. Buying a smaller house means you save money

 Mortgage interest rates are still extremely low.
 So, it may be a great time to make a move.
 Purchasing a less expensive home may mean saving hundreds of dollars each month on your mortgage payment.
 Moving to a smaller and less expensive home can also save you a significant amount of money on property taxes and costs associated with maintaining your home.
 Utility bills may also turn out to cost less since you are not heating and/or cooling as much space.
 Home maintenance is more affordable in general, due to simple things like smaller lawns and overall square footage.

 2. Townhomes and condos offer a variety of benefits

 Choosing a smaller home, townhome or condo might very well save you money on your monthly payments or utility bills; however, some people, especially aging senior citizens, are much more interested in the sheer convenience of downsizing.
 The money you save on your house payment or other bills can easily be allocated to living association fees, providing you with the convenience of lawn, snow removal, trash and repair services, or even community pools and gyms.

 3. Consider a tiny home or living off-the-grid